 Runnymede is just one member of StopWatch.
 To find out about the other organisations involved and to keep up-to-date with the action group's news and events, visit the StopWatch website

-StopWatch is campaigning to ensure that this years elections for local Police and Crime Commissioners feature a progressive voice on stop and search.
-We will be focussing in three main areas: Ipswich, Leicester and the West Midlands.
-If you would be intersted in attending events or participating in the campaign please feel free to get in touch.
+StopWatch campaigned to ensure that elections for local Police and Crime Commissioners feature a progressive voice on stop and search in Ipswich, Leicester and the West Midlands.
 You can read a blog post on the Crime Commissioners campaign here.

 The StopWatch youth group has produced a film "Profiles of the Profiled" which details how young Londoners feel about being stopped and searched.
 You can watch the film here.

-Read about how Reverand Jesse Jackson Sr launched StopWatch in October 2010
+Read about how Reverend Jesse Jackson Sr launched StopWatch in October 2010